 Venture capital activity is, along with loans and guarantees, another way through which the ICF Group facilitates access to financing for the Catalan business sector.
-In this area, the Group acts mainly as a fund of funds.
 The participation of the entity is based on collaboration and complementarity with the specialized private sector, identifying market gaps and acting as a driving force to multiply the resources coming from other investors that are allocated to each fund.